The word ‘vitamin’ comes from the Latin for ‘life’ (vita) and ‘amine’ (nitrogen) the ‘e’ in amine was later dropped.

 Vitamin B6 and B12 are very important for your metabolism producing cells and maintaining a healthy lipid system(blood system).

 Minerals such as calcium, zinc, potassium, and magnesium are needed in small amounts by our body.
-Calcium is perhaps the more obvious one, for strong bones, but magnesium is a some what overlooked mineral which also helps in energy production
+Calcium is perhaps the more obvious one, which develops strong bones.

 Antioxidants are very important for preventing cell and nerve damage in the body and brain, they help destroy free radicals (toxic molecules that destroy healthy cells).
 With fewer toxic cells our body can function better and help fight against bad cells that encourage premature aging.